Jentuuh/spherical-harmonics-visualization-vulkan/README.md

 # spherical-harmonics-visualization-vulkan
 A Vulkan application to play around with and visualize spherical harmonics.
+The application allows you to:
+* Visualize an arbitrary spherical function
+* Visualize the projection of this function into SH basis functions weighted by their coefficients
+* Visualize the reconstruction of the arbitrary spherical function by taking the weighted sum of these basis functions

 # Build (currently Windows Visual Studio only)
 Clone the project, download the [dependencies](https://drive.google.com/drive/folders/11RiEnKvYco3RQDe-qgo2Ftz8tPNr44Kh?usp=sharing) and place the `Libraries` folder in the `./spherical-harmonics-visualization` directory.
 You should now be able to open up the solution (`spherical-harmonics-visualization/spherical-harmonics-visualization.sln`) in Visual Studio and build and run the project.